-These incredible books for 5th grade will captivate your kids and keep them reading until dawn.
+These incredible books for 5th-grade captivate kids and keep them reading until dawn.
 Check out these awesome tween novels!

-When it comes to my favorite genre of books, I absolutely love books for 10 year olds.
-There is something so special about books for 5th grade (which are more than appropriate for 6th graders, too).
+When it comes to my favorite stories, I think books for 5th-grade rock.
 Gone are the days of easy chapter books with simple storylines.
-In are the books with complex plots, characters facing compelling challenges, and nuances on each and every page.
+Instead, these novels for upper elementary contain complex plots, characters facing compelling challenges, and nuances on every page.
+I simply love books for 10-year-olds.

-When books for this age group are done well, there is so much room for incredible discussion.
-Kids are able to delve into the plots they read, analyze how they may relate to the characters, and talk about how they may have behaved in similar situations.
-They can draw parallels to their own families, communities, and lives.
+When books for fifth graders are done well, they are springboards for meaningful discussion.
+Kids can delve into the plots, analyze how they relate to characters, and discuss how they may have behaved in similar situations.
+Readers can draw parallels to their own families, communities, and lives.

-Books for 5th Grade Act as Important Windows and Mirrors
+Books for 5th graders act as important windows and mirrors

 As Rudine Sims Bishop famously stated, reading is about “windows and mirrors.”
-Window books are those stories that give kids glimpses – as if through a window – into the lives of people different from themselves.
-Mirror books, on the other hand, are those stories in which children see themselves reflected in the pages they read.
+Window books give kids glimpses – as if through a window – into the lives of people different from themselves.
+Mirror books, on the other hand, are stories in which children see themselves reflected in the pages they read.

 Books for 5th grade are important windows and mirrors for tweens.